10 December 2007

 And that’s how I became legal in Italy and had my Italian citizenship jure sanguinis recognized.

-For me, pursuing dual American/Italian citizenship has been one of the best decisions I’ve ever made, and if I can help anyone along in this process, I’m more than willing.
-So if you have questions on your particular situation, please feel free to contact me here.
+For me, pursuing dual American/Italian citizenship has been one of the best decisions I’ve ever made, so I’m happy to share information as follows:

 You’ve got one of each passport, right?
 My girls and I hold dual citizenship, so we have a passport from each side.
 As if keeping one passport safe and secure isn’t enough…I now have twice as many!
 UGH